TritonDataCenter/linux-live/docs/3-systemd-integration.md

 The above documentation and the various links you will be inspired to follow within that documentation should be matched with at least half a pot of coffee.
-There's a lot there, and it is only a fracton of the available documentation. systemd is easier to love (use, tolerate?) with the proper investment in learning about how it works.
+There's a lot there, and it is only a fraction of the available documentation. systemd is easier to love (use, tolerate?) with the proper investment in learning about how it works.